Crotta, County Kerry: Archaeology and history

 The townland has three recognised sites, all ringforts, which are designated as National Monuments which can be found at the following grid references (using the Universal Transverse Mercator coordinate system (UTM)): 29U 489441 625 865, 29U 489309 625643, 29U 489713 625325.

 Crotta was the seat of the Stack family, well-established in the area.
 Kilflynn had even been known as 'Stackstown'.
 Thomas Stack owned Crotta amongst other townlands.
 Because of their support for the Irish Rebellion of 1641 and the Catholic Confederation of Kilkenny the Stacks' land was confiscated following the Act for the Settlement of Ireland in 1652.
 After the Act of Settlement of 1662, the land passed to Henry Ponsonby in 1666.
 Ponsonby was a soldier and a brother of a colonel in Oliver Cromwell's New Model Army, one of 12,000 soldiers to receive a promised entitlement for his military endeavours.

 In 1669, he built Crotta House and it remained in the family until sold by Thomas Carrique Ponsonby in 1842.
 In 1850, Crotta House was being leased by Lieutenant Colonel Henry Horatio Kitchener and Frances Anne Chevallier.
 They had one daughter and four sons.
 Their second son became Crotta's most famous former tenant: Horatio Herbert Kitchener, the first Earl Kitchener, Earl of Khartoum and of Broome, field marshal of the British Army and Minister for War for the United Kingdom.
 He was born in Ballylongford in 1850 but spent most of his youth at Crotta.
 His youngest brother Frederick Walter Kitchener (born 1858) became lieutenant-general, Knight Commander of Order of the Bath and governor and Commander-in-chief of Bermuda.
-His older brother, Henry Elliott Chevalier Kitchener (b.1846), succeeded him as earl, having had an army career (including a posting at the Curragh Camp, Co.Kildare) with a final rank of colonel.
+His older brother, Henry Elliott Chevalier Kitchener (b.1846), succeeded him as earl, having had an army career (including a posting at the Curragh Camp, County Kildare) with a final rank of colonel.

 By the second half of the 20th century, barely anything was visibly evident of the ruined main house.
 The gate lodge, however, still stands and is in private usage, listed as part of the National Inventory of Architectural Heritage (UTM 29U 489708 625772).